NCCGA Rules & Eligibilty

 • Team Qualifying

-• Fall 2023 National Invitational Champion - Miami of Ohio
+• (2) 2024 Fall National Invitational Champion - Providence College

-• Spring 2023 National Champion - University of Tampa
+• (3) 2024 Spring National Co-Champions - Miami University of Ohio and Grand Canyon University

 • If a team who earns an auto-bid does not accept, that bid will become a Special Exemption bid